evanwappel/conference_central/README.md

 Ideally, create the session as a child of the conference.
 Explaination of design choices:

-"""Explain in a couple of paragraphs your design choices for session and speaker implementation.
+"""Explain in a couple of paragraphs your design choices for session and speaker implementation:
+	I decided to create the session objects in a similar fashion to the conference objects, using the endpoint structure and functions to add data to the datastore.
+The main difference is that the session needs to be a child of the conference.
+	The models.py file was expanded to include similar classes as the conference.
+(Session, SessionForm, SessionForms).
+A profile key concept (p_key, s_id, s_key) was also used to create the object that gets pushed to the database.

 ## Task 2: Add Sessions to User Wishlist